xNetcat/notes/windows.md

 ## WSL2

-WSL is amazing it allows whole linux potential without creating vm or dualbooting it.
-Here are commands to enable it.
+WSL is amazing it lets you use whole linux potential without creating vm or dualbooting it.

 <details>
 <summary>Installation</summary>